cswen29/cswen29.github.io/README.md

 - PHP

 I am currently figuring out how to make the form part and how would it send the message to me.
 I already had a form, learning from W3 schools but then I couldn't find where I could collect the information so I went online to research and I found this [website](https://paperform.co/blog/html-contact-form/), it taught me about PHP files and how by doing this, I will receive the email, I learnt that there are many limitations from this because this doesn't send the information into a data form but I will be spammed with emails for responses.

 I tried figuring out PHP for many hours but in the end I found a submit form [website](https://formsubmit.co/) that forwards forms for me directly, and that saved a lot of trouble.

-Then I did my Berklee Gallery
+Then I did my Berklee Gallery that resizes!